graphql/composite-schemas-spec/spec/Appendix A -- Field Selection.md

 ## Introduction

-This appendix focuses on the specification of the {FieldSelectionMap} scalar type. {FieldSelectionMap} is designed to express semantic equivalence between arguments of a field and fields within the result type.
+This appendix focuses on the specification of the {FieldSelectionMap} scalar type.
+{FieldSelectionMap} is designed to express semantic equivalence between arguments of a field and fields within the result type.
 Specifically, it allows defining complex relationships between input arguments and fields in the output object by encapsulating these relationships within a parsable string format.
-It is used in the `@is` and `@requires` directives.
+It is used in the `@is` and `@require` directives.

 To illustrate, consider a simple example from a GraphQL schema: